davenquinn/xenoliths/paper/text/figure-captions.md

 ##spinel_cr
 Spinel Cr# vs. Mg# showing two groups of samples with low and high Cr content, corresponding to the temperature cohorts of the dataset.
+Mg# is corrected based on constraints on iron residence in the octahedral-coordination cation site.
+The shift to higher Mg# evident in all samples reflects the presence of oxidized iron in the tetrahedral site in all samples.

 ##whole_rock_major
 Major element composition (oxide %$_\textrm{wt}$, normalized to 100%)